 More detailed information on the ROK's system of government can be found at the official ROK Government website.

-Relations with North Korea have been particularly tense, receiving attention in ROK domestic politics, with the sinking of the ROK navy ship the Cheonan with the loss of 46 sailors on 26 March 2010; the revelation by the DPRK on 12 November 2010 that it had industrial-scale uranium enrichment capabilities; the DPRK's shelling of Yeonpyeong Island in the ROK on 23 November 2010, which left four South Koreans dead and 55 wounded, the news of North Korean leader Kim Jong-il's death in December 2011 and the North's failed satellite launch using a long-range missile on 14 April 2012.
+Other potential trigger-points in recent years were: the sinking of the ROK navy ship the Cheonan with the loss of 46 sailors on 26 March 2010; the revelation by the DPRK on 12 November 2010 that it had industrial-scale uranium enrichment capabilities; the DPRK's shelling of Yeonpyeong Island in the ROK on 23 November 2010, which left four South Koreans dead and 55 wounded; the news of North Korean leader Kim Jong-il's death in December 2011; and the North's failed satellite launch using a long-range rocket on 14 April 2012.

 Since the Korean War, the ROK has been preoccupied with the military threat from the DPRK and has been closely allied with the United States to guarantee its security.
 At present, the United States maintains around 28,500 troops in the ROK.

 Foreign policy under the Kim Dae-jung administration (1998–2003) emphasised a 'sunshine policy' of engagement with the DPRK.
 President Kim's overriding objective was to secure regional peace and stability, and build a firm foundation for reconciliation with the North and the eventual reunification of the peninsula.
 This approach was continued by the succeeding Roh Moo-hyun administration (2003–2008).
-President Lee Myung-bak has taken a tougher line on the DPRK, linking economic aid to the need for the DPRK to end its nuclear arms program.
+President Lee Myung-bak (2008-2013) took a tougher line on the DPRK, linking economic aid to the need for the DPRK to end its nuclear arms program.
 From August 2003, the ROK participated in Six-Party Talks with the DPRK, the United States, China, Japan and Russia, with the aim of finding a lasting solution to the problems of the Korean Peninsula.
 See also DPRK country brief.

 By virtue of geography and economic influence, relations with the major powers – China, the United States, Japan and Russia – remain the most important foreign policy priorities for the ROK, after its relationship with the DPRK.
 Over time, the ROK has actively sought to diversify its diplomatic and trade links and has made considerable efforts to ensure itself a place in the international community commensurate with its economic status.
 The ROK joined the UN together with the DPRK in September 1991 and the Organisation for Economic Co-operation and Development (OECD) in 1996.
-It is an active member of the World Trade Organization (WTO), regional fisheries organisations, UN agencies and regional organisations such as Asia-Pacific Economic Cooperation (APEC), the ASEAN Regional Forum (ARF), the Forum for East Asia – Latin America Cooperation (FEALAC) and the East Asia Summit (EAS).
+It is an active member of the World Trade Organization (WTO), regional fisheries organisations, UN agencies and regional organisations such as APEC, the ASEAN Regional Forum (ARF), the Forum for East Asia – Latin America Cooperation (FEALAC) and the EAS.
 In 2010, it chaired the G20, culminating in the Seoul G20 Summit in November 2010.
 It also takes part in the Asia-Europe Meeting (ASEM) and is a dialogue partner of the Pacific Islands Forum.
 In 2009, the ROK joined the Proliferation Security Initiative.
-It also joined the OECD's Development Assistance Committee (OECD-DAC) in November 2009, signalling its support for the international consensus on principles of good donorship and aid effectiveness, and hosted the international aid donors' conference known as H-LF4 at Busan in November 2011.
+It also joined the OECD's Development Assistance Committee (OECD-DAC) in November 2009, signaling its support for the international consensus on principles of good donorship and aid effectiveness, and hosted the international aid donors' conference known as H-LF4 at Busan in November 2011.
 The ROK hosted the second Nuclear Security Summit in March 2012 in Seoul.